grassrootseconomics/docs.grassecon.org/docs/ops.md

 - The agreements Fiscal Commons can be broken into various agreements:
     *  [Clearing Union (CU)](/sarafu_clearing_union/): A general overarching agreement that defines the commons
-    *  [Core Service Provider (CSP) Agreement](/scu_member_csp/): CSPs are providing training, mediation, and runnig various micro-services, like blockchain nodes, wallets and marketplaces.
+    *  [Core Service Provider (CSP) Agreement](/scu_member_csp/): CSPs are providing training, mediation, and running various micro-services, like blockchain nodes, wallets and marketplaces.
     *  [General Member](/scu_member_group/): Community Groups, organizations and individuals using Vouchers or other CU defined Instruments are considered General Members
     *  [Intermember Service](/scu_intermember/): Establishes agreements between General Members and Service Providers

-Note that performing legal due diligence is extreemly important in any country you are in.
+Note that performing legal due diligence is extremely important in any country you are in.

 ```graphviz dot clearing_union2.svg